quantavil/obsidian/Testing/Developing Persistent Tier Using Java Hibernate and Maven/Untitled.md

 -   **Instance of Account** class with values 1001(id) and 50000(balance) is a **record(row) in a table**
 ```

 **Java Persistence API (JPA)** was released by Java Community Process, to standardize the persistence process.
-JPA became the standard specification for ORM in Java. e.g. EclipseLink, OpenJPA and Hibernate.
+It provides certain functionality and standard to ORM tools. e.g. EclipseLink, OpenJPA and Hibernate.

-## Advantages of Hibernate Framework
+**Advantages of Hibernate Framework :**

-Following are the advantages of hibernate framework:

-### 1) Open Source and Lightweight
+-  1) Open Source and Lightweight

-Hibernate framework is open source under the LGPL license and lightweight.

-### 2) Fast Performance
+-  2) Fast Performance

-The performance of hibernate framework is fast because cache is internally used in hibernate framework.
-There are two types of cache in hibernate framework first level cache and second level cache.
-First level cache is enabled by default.

-### 3) Database Independent Query
+-  3) Database Independent Query
 	HQL (Hibernate Query Language) is the object-oriented version of SQL.
 It generates the database independent queries.
 So you don't need to write database specific queries.
-Before Hibernate, if database is changed for the project, we need to change the SQL query as well that leads to the maintenance problem.

-### 4) Automatic Table Creation
+-  4) Automatic Table Creation

-Hibernate framework provides the facility to create the tables of the database automatically.
-So there is no need to create tables in the database manually.

-### 5) Simplifies Complex Join
+-  5) Simplifies Complex Join
 	Fetching data from multiple tables is easy in hibernate framework.

-### 6) Provides Query Statistics and Database Status

-Hibernate supports Query cache and provide statistics about query and database status.